C0mposer/Spyro-1-Supercharge-Anywhere/README.md

 ## Contact

-If you need any help building this project, or are just trying to get into spyro/game modding in general, feel free to reach out to us on discord: **Composer** & **OddKara** :)
+If you need any help building this project, or are just trying to get into spyro/game modding in general, feel free to reach out to me on discord: **Composer** :)